 Compression Algorithm

-If compressed, friction ridge images captured at 500 ppi use the Wavelet Scalar Quantization (WSQ) algorithm for compression prior to transmission and/or storage.
-For platens 3.2” x 1.5” or larger, WSQ Version 3.1 or higher be used.
+If compressed, friction ridge images captured at 500 ppi shall use the Wavelet Scalar Quantization (WSQ) algorithm for compression prior to transmission and/or storage.
+For platens 3.2” x 1.5” or larger, WSQ Version 3.1 or higher shall be used.
 Earlier versions of WSQ were not adapted for larger platens and can fail to properly handle data around the edges of the area of capture.
 WSQ specifications are contained in WSQ Gray-scale Fingerprint Image Compression Specification, October 2010.

 Friction ridge images captured at 1000 ppi shall use the Joint Photographic Experts Group (JPEG) 2000 algorithm for compression prior to transmission and/or storage.
 This shall be in accordance with the JP2 format as described in ISO 15444-1.
 NIST Special Publication 500-289, Compression Guidance for 1000 ppi Friction Ridge Imagery provides explicit guidance on how to perform these compressions.

-Some systems can accept and process 500 ppi images.
+Some systems can accept and process only 500 ppi images.
 Therefore, if a mobile device captures images at 1000 ppi, the image may need to be converted to 500 ppi prior to transmission.
-This conversion be performed according to the guidance in “Examination of Downsampling Strategies for Converting 1000 ppi Fingerprint Imagery to 500 ppi, NISTIR 7839”.
+This conversion shall be performed according to the guidance in “Examination of Downsampling Strategies for Converting 1000 ppi Fingerprint Imagery to 500 ppi, NISTIR 7839”.

 Compression Ratio

-If an image is compressed, it loses salient characteristics that may be useful for matching.
+If an image is over-compressed, it loses salient characteristics that may be useful for matching.
 NIST performed studies on image compression that analyzed the levels of compression.

 For small images (smaller than 1.6” x 1.5”), a compression of 10:1 is specified at 500 ppi.
 For larger platens capturing at 500 ppi, a ratio of 15:1 is specified.
 However, at 1000 ppi, all platen sizes shall use a ratio of 10:1.